RX-M/classfiles/ssh-setup.md

 Command line clients can generally access the cloud lab site with a command something like this:

 ```
-$ ssh -i key.pem -X ubuntu@host.ip.ad.dr
+$ ssh -i key.pem ubuntu@host.ip.ad.dr
 ```

-Where "ubuntu" is the default user name (the instructor may supply students with a different user name  in class) and "host.ip.ad.dr" is the host IP address of the student lab system supplied by the instructor during class (e.g.
+Where "`ubuntu`" is the default user name (the instructor may supply students with a different user name  in class) and "host.ip.ad.dr" is the host IP address of the student lab system supplied by the instructor during class (e.g.
 54.23.87.45).

 - The `-i` switch (for identity) is typically required in classes.
-This allows you to pass a key file to the ssh client ("key.pem" in the example) for extra security.
+This allows you to pass a key file to the ssh client ("`key.pem`" in the example) for extra security.
-- The `-X` switch is also optional, but enables the X11 Window System for using remote GUI applications.

 ### Windows MobaXTerm SSH